EvelinFoxell/seniorchairs/README.md

 ## Grunt
 Automated tasks for:
-- Loseless compression of images
+- Loselessly compressing images
-- JavaScript concatenation and minification
+- Concatenating and minifying JavaScript files
-- Favicon and Apple Touch Icon generation from SVG
+- Generating the favicon and Apple touch icon